 8 Most Beautiful Places to See in Budapest

 When we arrived in Budapest we were very excited because it had been a place we kept hearing people talk about and we could easily see why.
 Budapest is one of the most beautiful European cities we have visited.
 It is also very walkable, and it was easy for us to wander from place to place.
 Our jaws dropped around every corner.
 There was always a beautiful building or piece of architecture to see.
-Here are the can’t miss most beautiful places in Budapest plus some extra tips for families with kids!
+Here are the can’t miss most beautiful places in Budapest plus some extra tips for Budapest with kids!

 ST. STEPHEN’S BASILICA